 Zone Budget

-Zonebudget is a computer program that computes subregional water budgets using results from the MODFLOW ground-water flow model.
-The user designates the subregions by specifying zone numbers with the Cell-by-Cell, Polyline, and Polygon Tools of Processing Modflow 11.
-A separate budget is computed for each zone.
-The budget for a zone includes a component of flow between each adjacent zone.
-All three output formats of Zonebudget are supported.
+Zonebudget is a post-processing tool for computing subregional water budgets using results from the MODFLOW model.
+Subregions are defined by assigning zone numbers via the Cell-by-Cell, Polyline, or Polygon tools in Processing Modflow.
+A separate budget is generated for each zone, including flow exchanges with adjacent zones.
+All three Zonebudget output formats are supported.

 PEST, BeoPEST, and PEST++